U.S. Energy Information Administration logo

 Electricity generation

-• The percentage shares of utility-scale electricity generation by major energy sources in 2022 were:
+• The percentage shares of utility-scale net electricity generation by major energy sources in 2023 were:1

 Click to enlarge